 Given the onerous task of manually logging temperatures, and the consequences of getting it wrong, it’s hard to imagine any fresh food business that wouldn’t benefit from a low-cost 24/7/365, real-time temperature monitoring and notification system.
-According to research group Gartner, smart appliances will be offering food and beverage companies 15% in annual cost savings by 2020.

 “We aim to work from farm to plate”, says Adam.
 “Ideally, we have our sensors installed end to end, in every fridge used to transport fresh produce – be it meat, dairy or fruit and veg.
 Our market is growing with community expectations about the quality and freshness of the food we consume.
 If you bite into a soft apple then its likely been partially cooked somewhere in the supply chain through exceeding its temperature envelopes.
 This should become a thing of the past when industry broadly adopts continuous third party monitoring solutions.”

 CCP were one of Vodafone’s first NB-IoT customers in Australia.
 “As Vodafone continues to roll out its Narrowband Internet of Things we expect to use it increasingly as we expand domestically and overseas,” says Adam.
 “We are, and we intend to continue to take advantage of Vodafone’s global NB-IoT platform for our current and future products.”